PostHog/posthog.com/contents/blog/best-smartlook-alternatives.md

 [**PostHog**](https://posthog.com/) (that's us :wave:) is an all-in-one platform for session replay, product analytics, feature flags, A/B testing, and user surveys – everything you need to understand your users.
 This means it's not just an alternative to Smartlook, but also tools like [**Hotjar**](https://posthog.com/blog/best-hotjar-alternatives) and [**LaunchDarkly**](https://posthog.com/blog/best-launchdarkly-alternatives).

 According to [**BuiltWith**](https://trends.builtwith.com/analytics/PostHog), as of February 2024, PostHog is used on 5,169 (0.52%) of the top 1 million websites. [**Smartlook**](https://trends.builtwith.com/analytics/Smartlook) is used by 3,099 of the top 1 million websites (0.31%).
-Typical PostHog users are engineers and product managers at startups and mid-size companies, such as Webshare, AssemblyAI, and Purplewave.
+Typical PostHog users are engineers and product managers at startups and mid-size companies, such as Hasura and Assembly AI.

 #### Key features